The Best Onboarding Process Happens in the first 90 Days

 Retail

-1. The retail industry has the highest employee turnover, and that’s why creating an unforgettable onboarding process is key to retain your new employees.
-Here, gamified learning is great, especially, when you have a young audience, who are used to spend time on their smartphones with digital games.
+- The retail industry has the highest employee turnover, and that’s why creating an unforgettable onboarding process is key to retaining your new employees.
+Here, gamified learning is great, especially when you have a young audience who are used to spending time on their smartphones with digital games.

-3. Set clear goals for the new hire to achieve during the first time.
-Use the onboarding plan template and send it to the new hire, so, he or she knows what to expect, and when they have shifts.
+- Set clear goals for the new hire to achieve during the first time.
+Use the onboarding plan template and send it to the new hire, so he or she knows what to expect and when they have shifts.

-4. Be sure to be fully prepared for their arrival.
-Preboarding is a must, so, the new hire knows where to be at what time, and what to expect at the first time at the company.
+- Be sure to be fully prepared for their arrival.
+Preboarding is a must so that the new hire knows where to be at what time and what to expect when they arrive at the company for the first time.

-6. Technical onboarding is also a must, for the new hire to get to know all procedures, software, etc. to get the job done.
-Here, a knowledge hub with how-to-guides is especially a good idea, so, the new hire can always go back and refresh the knowledge about the technical procedures.
+- Technical onboarding is also a must, for the new hire to get to know all procedures, software, etc. to get the job done.
+Here, a knowledge hub with how-to guides is especially a good idea, so the new hire can always go back and refresh their knowledge about the technical procedures.

-7. Training is essential before jumping straight to the tasks.
-Think both digital to get the basics and physical over-the-shoulder training, when creating a thorough training program as part of the onboarding process.
+- Training is essential before jumping straight to the tasks.
+When creating a thorough training program as part of the onboarding process, think both digital to get the basics and physical over-the-shoulder training.

-8. Conduct multiple check-ins to be sure everything is going okay with the new hire, and to see if they need more training or something else to make them thrive at their new workplace.
+- Conduct multiple check-ins to ensure the new hire's well-being and to determine whether they need more training or something else to thrive at their new workplace.

 Service